alexandrumeterez/old-blog/_posts/2023-02-26-neural-tangent-kernel.md

 $$

 where each covariance is setup similarly via the kernel $K$.

-Then, due to the property that the Normal distribution is closed under conditioning and marginalization, we can compute the posterior $P_{X|Y}$.
+Then, due to the property that the Normal distribution is closed under conditioning and marginalization, we can compute the posterior

+$$P_{X|Y}$$

 From the posterior we can sample multiple functions that fit our training data.

 ## Neural Tangent Kernel
 - We know that at initialization, when taking width $\to \infty$, ANNs behave like GPs